EMPAT94/nvim-rss/README.md

 Fetches data for all feeds in nvim.rss and updates the corresponding counts if nvim.rss is loaded in a buffer.

+* View a feed: `view_feed()`

+Opens entries for feed under cursor in a vertical split.
+This does not refreshes data from server, instead pulling stored content from database.

 * Import OPML file: `import_opml(opml_file)`

 Parses the supplied file, extracts feed links if they exist and dumps them under "OPML Import" inside nvim.rss.
 They are not added to database unless you explicitly fetch feeds for the links!